Ursula Martinez: A Family Outing, Show Off and OAP

 Martinez's first theatre show was A Family Outing in 1998, co-written with and directed by Mark Whitelaw.
 In this personal, autobiographical show, Martinez 'unpicked family life, myths and relationships with the help of her Mum and Dad who appeared alongside her on stage'.
 In The Guardian, Lyn Gardner wrote that the show was 'a seemingly improvised but cunningly orchestrated psychodrama about the pleasures, pains and embarrassments of family relationships in a format that is part game show, part Jerry Springer and part family photo album'.
 In The Independent, Maggie O'Farrell described the A Family Outing as 'hilarious, devilish and brilliant: Martinez has, if you like created a new theatrical genre.'

 Collaborating again with director Mark Whitelaw, Martinez's second theatre piece Show Off (2000), examined 'the myth of celebrity and ... the notion of identity and the performing ego, both on and off stage'.

 In 2003 Martinez and Whitelaw created OAP which confronted Martinez's fear of ageing.
 The publicity read: 'Single, childless and fast approaching 40, Martinez anticipates a sad and lonely old age.
 Will she become a wise and respected old sage, or a dreary old hag who goes on and on about how she used to be a cutting edge performance artist.'

 In 2006 Martinez performed A Family Outing, Show Off and OAP at the Barbican as a trilogy of autobiographical work entitled Me Me Me!
 Lyn Gardner described the trilogy as 'highly complex investigations into reality and fiction, autobiography and lies, and the nature of identity itself, her own most of all.'

 Office Party

-Commissioned by The Barbican in 2008, Martinez and fellow Duckie artist, Chris Green, created the award-winning Office Party.
+Commissioned by The Barbican in 2008, Martinez and fellow Duckie artist, Kit Green, created the award-winning Office Party.
 This was 'a huge piece of experiential theatre....the ultimate night out where you take part in the annual bash of a fictional company.'
 The show was originally directed by Cal McCrystal and subsequently co-directed by Martinez and Green for its post-Edinburgh London transfer.